How does all of this work?

 - All Standing Committee Chairs

-The Office of Graduate Student Life (OGSL) is built from four Graduate Assistants that work for The Graduate School to aid in carrying out the mission of the GSA as laid out in the GSA governing documents.
+The Office of Graduate Student Life (OGSL) is built from three Graduate Assistants that work for The Graduate School to aid in carrying out the mission of the GSA as laid out in the GSA governing documents.
 To be clear, the OGSL works to execute the policies and procedures the Graduate Senate lays out.
 Although the overall goals of the OGSL are driven by the Graduate Senate in this way, the day-to-day operations are overseen by staff from The Graduate School.
 Namely, an Executive Administrative Assistant (EAA) of the Associate Dean of The Graduate School is placed in the OGSL to assist with logistics concerning personnel and PeopleSoft (or other administrative software) finances.

 The GSA is built from both of these groups and led by the Executive Council.

 GSA Funds come from student fees.
-All graduate students that have programs on campus pay the Graduate Program Fee.
+All graduate students that have programs on-campus pay the Graduate Program Fee.
 As of the 2018-2019 Academic Year, this fee is assessed from each graduate student as $17 per credit hour.
 These funds are delivered to The Graduate School at UMBC, who gives authority of the funds to the Graduate Senate.
 Per the GSA Bylaws, it is the responsibility of the GSA Executive Council to develop and present a budget to the Graduate Senate for approval each year.